Maddy152006/waste-segregation-ai/README.md

 # AI-Based Waste Segregation System

-An AI-powered real-time waste classification system built using **MobileNetV2**, **TensorFlow/Keras**, and **Computer Vision** techniques to automatically classify waste materials into different recyclable categories.
+An AI-powered real-time waste classification system built with **MobileNetV2**, **TensorFlow/Keras**, and **Computer Vision** techniques to automatically classify waste materials into distinct recyclable categories.

 The system is capable of classifying waste into:
 - Metal